 It's amazing how loud some little kids can scream, how copiously they can cry.

-Next week, for parents with young children (mine is now a jaded seven years old) it gets even better.
-Dads get to don scary masks for an officially sanctioned occasion - Mikuláš, the Slovak visit of St Nick, accompanied by the Devil (čert) and an Angel (anjel).
+And this week it gets even better.
+I get to don the mask for an officially sanctioned occasion - Mikuláš, the Slovak visit of St Nick, accompanied buy the Devil (čert) and an Angel (anjel).

 Here's the script: Every year on December 5, the day before Mikuláš, before children go to bed, they clean their boots (čižmy) and arrange them on the windowsill (okenná parapeta).
 The idea is to get them into bed with the promise that Mikuláš is on his way, or at least have them confined to their rooms, singing: "Mikuláš, čo nám dáš?"
 (Mikuláš, what will you give us?)